ai-bot-pro/achatbot-go/README.md

 - [ ] 11. config and hot reload
 - [x] 12. service api add Rate Limiter(IP)
 - [x] 13. add pool for modules provider to init load, when connect to get provider to use
+- [ ] 14. connector between achatbot and achatbot-go
-- [ ] 14. dockerfile and CD (cloud: AWS ECS, GCP GKE, Azure AKS, Aliyun ECS/ECI) with Terraform
+- [ ] 15. dockerfile and CD (cloud: AWS ECS, GCP GKE, Azure AKS, Aliyun ECS/ECI) with Terraform

 # Acknowledgement